stanislavb/en.coven.nu/fictional/index.md

 ### Concilium: Mind Control

-The power to control another’s mind and by extension often their body.
-It originates from the wonder Concilium.
+The power to control another’s mind and body.
+It originates from the power: Concilium.

-Concilium varies slightly depending on the ability and strength of the witch.
-Eye contact with the victim is always required and the words "Alma, Concilium" are followed by instructions i.e. "Alma, Concilium.
-Slap yourself" or a more complex variant could be "Alma, Concilium: Go make me a cup of tea".
+Eye contact with the victim is always required: the words “Alma, Concilium” are followed by instructions i.e. “Alma, Concilium.
+Slap yourself” or a more complex variant would be “Alma, Concilium: Go make me a cup of tea”.

 The strength of the witch versus the strength of the victim is relevant when using Concilium, a stronger witch might be able to resist a Concilium by a weaker witch.
 Even a weaker witch might snap out of Concilium mid-tea brewing.
 Concilium might leave a victim feeling confused and disoriented or have them trapped, fully aware of their actions but unable to stop themselves.

 A good indicator that Concilium has been used is the sharp but temporary headache that often follows a longer Concilium exposure.
 If the victim is being exposed to Concilium repeatedly or has been under Concilium for some time this can even lead to migraines, nausea and vomiting.

-Prolonged use of Concilium will also have a physical effect on the witch casting it, the effect varies from witch to witch.
+Prolonged use of Concilium will also have a physical effect on the witch casting it.
+The negative side effect vary from witch to witch and can include; nosebleeds, headaches, irritability, increased hunger and fatigue.

 ### Clarvoyance: Mind Reading